Getting to Grips With Terminology – A Watch Buyer’s Guide

 To begin with, let’s look at the body of your watch and the

-terminology used to describe all the various parts.
+the terminology used to describe all the various parts.
 You’ve got the case, which is the main body of the watch, and this is what houses all the parts and elements which make up your model.
 The crown is what we call the winder that’s located on the side of the watch, and this is used to adjust time and, in some cases, wind the movement of the watch.
-A screw down crown is something which is used for creating both water resistance and to access the various functions of your crown, such as adjusting different parts of the device.
+A screw-down crown is something which is used for creating both water resistance and to access the various functions of your crown, such as adjusting different parts of the device.

 The horns are what we call the two protruding parts on a watch which you’ll see either side of the crown.
 These are different from the lugs, which are on the top and bottom half of the watch and help to allow the straps or the watch bracelet to attach.
 The lug width is the space between the two lugs, which will again vary from one watch to another.
 Moving into the middle, we have what is known as the dial of the watch, which anyone would recognise as being the face that you read the time on.
 The crystal or glass protects the dial and watch, with variants of it including sapphire crystal and mineral crystal.
 A sapphire crystal is one which is resistant to scratches, and the mineral crystal is the most common dial on a watch, which naturally scratches over time.
 Another type of crystal which you may find on the dial is called hesalite or Hardlex plastic as its more commonly known.
 This is a very hard plastic, which will not ever shatter, and can be polished to a high lustre.

 This is often accompanied by what is known as a bezel, which is the fixed ring on the watch, although they can sometimes rotate around, this will vary from one watch to the next.
 The bezel can come in two different forms.
 These are either the unidirectional rotating bezel, which is used for recording the amount of time which has elapsed or the bidirectional rotating bezel.
 This is used for things like mathematical calculations, like average speed and other similar items.
 Another element of your watch is the calibre, which is the specific term given to the movement of the watch.
-A mechanical movement is the part of the watch can you buy viagra in us which contains all the moving parts, with the exceptions of the two hands.
+A mechanical movement is the part of the watch which contains all the moving parts, with the exceptions of the two hands.

 The Inner Watch Workings